 In the event that a research participant becomes lost to follow-up and traditional contact methods (i.e. telephone, email, traditional mail, etc.) are unsuccessful, the use of a nationwide electronic search strategy will be employed.
 This will include general use of public web-based search functionality, and the use of a 3rd party service.
-The use of a service to identify current contact information for a lost to follow-up research participant will be administered by the Central Study Coordinator.
-Only the demographic/contact information identified above will be utilized for the purpose of facilitating the search.
-The Central Study Coordinator will provide a report back to the research coordinator that includes the most current available contact information for the requested research participant(s).
+The use of a service to identify current contact information for a lost to follow-up research participant will be administered by the Central Study Coordinators.
+Only the demographic/contact information identified will be utilized for the purpose of facilitating the search.
+The Central Study Coordinators will provide a report back to the research coordinator that includes the most current available contact information for the requested research participant(s).
 Records of each search will be maintained and be available for IRB review if needed.
+If a participant is lost to follow up, their PHI and research study information will be transferred to the Data Coordinating Center and maintained by the Central Study Coordinators.